Lewis Hamilton beats Max Verstappen to Saudi Arabian GP victory after chaotic race

 The defending champion will enter the final race of the season level on points with his title rival

-Hamilton started on pole in Jeddah, with Red Bull’s Verstappen third.
-The pair traded positions throughout Sunday’s race, but ultimately the Mercedes man came out on top as Verstappen finished second.
+The Mercedes man is aiming for a record eighth drivers’ title and headed to the Jeddah Corniche Circuit eight points adrift of leader Verstappen but with the momentum of winning the previous two races.

-As such, defending champion Hamilton has wiped out the Belgian-Dutch driver’s eight-point lead, and the foes will enter the final race of the season level on points.
+Having stormed to pole position on Saturday, Hamilton came out on top in a wild race that was twice halted by red flags and saw him tangle with the Red Bull of Verstappen – whom he labelled “f****** crazy” – as the pair wrestled on the track and bickered over the radio.

-Ahead of next weekend’s Abu Dhabi GP, Verstappen leads Hamilton on races won, having claimed nine victories to the Briton’s eight.
+The upshot of this win, as well as the fastest lap, means Hamilton and Verstappen are locked on 369.5 points, although the Belgian-Dutchman leads on races won – having claimed nine victories to the Briton’s eight.

-“That was incredibly tough, I tried to be as sensible and as tough as I could,” seven-time champion Hamilton said after Sunday’s race.
+The remarkable coming-together on lap 37 will now be investigated and could rumble on into the days leading into next weekend’s title decider in Abu Dhabi.

-“With all my experience, keeping on track and staying clean...
-We persevered as a team, I’m really proud of everybody.”
+Verstappen would come home in second place, claiming afterwards that: “This sport is more about penalties than racing.”

 Register for free to continue reading